7 Tips on How To Write SEO Content

 Finally, conduct keyword research.
 This will help you learn how to write SEO content that can be ranked for high-volume keywords.
 Some marketers use this as the first phase of research in their content writing and let the results dictate the topic.
 You, however, may decide to base your topic off your marketing goals (to sell more LED light bulbs) and choose popular keywords based on it.
 Either method works.

 There are dozens of free keyword planning tools you can use, including Google AdWords Keywords Planner.

 These tools not only tell you what your target audience is searching for but also what their intent is — i.e., comparison shopping, just browsing or ready to purchase.

-3. The Best Content Writing Has Useful and Practical Value
+3. The Best SEO Content Has Useful and Practical Value

 Great content delivers value to your audience and inspires them.
 Audiences these days aren’t just looking for answers to their questions but rather a nudge to get them to act on an idea or impulse that they’ve been harboring for a while.

 So how do you write good SEO content with that appeal in mind?
 A great way to deliver value to your audience is by using the AIDA model of marketing: Attention (or Awareness), Interest, Desire, Action.
 In terms of content marketing, the AIDA model might go something like this:

 Grab your audience’s attention with an engaging article headline that promises to solve a problem or answer a question.
 The headline is so crucial that it dictates nearly 75% of consumers’ buying decisions.The headline of your content is so critical that it dictates nearly 75% of consumers' buying decisions. 🛒 #ContentMarketing #SmallBusiness Click To Tweet